Chart Color Schemes

 Northmead is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Northmead has a high level of cultural diversity, with 53.7% speaking a language other than English at home and 52.9% born overseas.
-Christianity is the predominant religion in Northmead, accounting for 41.8%.
-Hinduism is present but lower than the Greater Sydney average at 23.6%.
+Northmead has a high level of cultural diversity, with 53.7% of its population speaking a language other than English at home and 52.9% born overseas.
+Christianity is the predominant religion in Northmead, accounting for 41.8% of people.
+Hinduism is overrepresented compared to Greater Sydney's average, comprising 23.6% of Northmead's population.

 Frequently Asked Questions - Diversity